splace/os/xattribs/README.md

      go get github.com/splace/os/xattribs

+uses:

-uses: (basically all about not needing a separate config file, allowing persistence if not able to add files, also eases copying whilst retaining persistence.)
+*	not needing a separate config file

+*	persistence if not able to add files

+*	retaining persistence accross copy

-persist options to an executable directly.  (see examples)
+*	persist options directly on an executable directly.  (see examples)

-attach expensive to parse file info.
+*	persist to a file some expensive to parse info.

-backup a files original name before performing complex batch renaming.
+*	backup a files original name before performing some complex batch renaming.

 docs: